ICT4LT Module

 There are a number of facilities built into standard word-processing packages that can be exploited for report writing.
 These include:

-You will find a cateogrised Comment Bank for Report Writing here which was contributed to by student teachers: comment.htm
+You will find a cateogrised Comment Bank for Report Writing here, which was compiled by student teachers: Comment Bank.

-You can experiment with using this to write imaginary reports.
-Just copy and paste the comment you want into a word-processed document.
-You can make up your own comment bank using similar categories and adapting the comments for your own students.
+You can experiment with using these resources to write imaginary reports.
+You can also make up your own comment bank using similar categories and adapting the comments for your own students.
 You can use autotext to automate the process of typing in the most commonly used comments.

 Recording progress electronically can help make the process more efficient and can make the information collected more versatile.
 The downside of this is security: Is the information stored as securely, at least, as it would be in a conventional markbook and is it protected from loss, erasure, etc?
 There is also the question of being able to use the information meaningfully.
 Some school-wide systems demand a lot of energy for the inputting of information that cannot readily be extracted by teachers.
 Sophisticated, custom-designed systems may be less helpful to use than a simple spreadsheet, for which the following examples apply.